My Hemorrhoid Clinic

 4. Grade-specific information:

-While the search results don’t provide specific recovery times for each grade of hemorrhoids, they suggest that recovery is generally quick (2-3 days) for grades 1-3, which are the primary candidates for this procedure.
-The recovery time seems to be similar across these grades, with the main difference being the effectiveness of the treatment rather than the recovery period itself.
+While there is no specific recovery time defined for each grade of hemorrhoids, recovery is generally quick (2–3 days) for grades 1 to 3, which are the primary candidates for this procedure.
+The recovery time appears to be similar across these grades, with the main difference being the effectiveness of the treatment rather than the duration of recovery.

 Scroll to Top